03.19.26 blog post (not written by me)

 It’s not far from the apartment she’s been living in for four months now, which is just a hallway with five rooms attached like the arms of a starfish.
 The sun is low, it is close to seven in the evening.
 There are students with unintelligible accents flitting by, aiming for a good table at the pub trivia.
 She is marginally jealous of them and all the things they seem to have to do, but becomes preoccupied with the concern that her German roommate will be meandering in the kitchen later tonight, at the time she planned to eat the mochi.

 She can’t just yet.
 A bar must be gone to, to say goodbye to a good friend.
-A good new friend, with a name that contained everything one needed to know about her.
-This friend moved with conviction.
-Her knees never faltered.
+A good new friend, with a very straightforward name.
+This good friend moved with great conviction.
 Tomorrow she would be gone to a different place, and with her would go the past four months of life.
 The mochi woman felt that this was too soon, regretted her lack of immediate nostalgia.
 She had not been reflective recently.
 She exited experiences like one stumbles away from a rollercoaster, ineffably satisfied.
-Unwilling to think about this issue further, the woman plays music through her refrigerator headphones.
+There is always the subtle nagging that the satisfaction is misdirected but never enough impetus to make such a sensation grow into a question.
+The woman plays music through her refrigerator headphones.

 By the time the bar is in sight, she really wants the mochi.
 The pieces are warm now and even melting.
 They are probably the perfect texture, at this very moment.
 Descending a steep hill, she battles the urge to reach into the bag and take them out.
 Her hand fiddles with the zipper, tantalizing.